-Staggering arrival and departure times at work to Steps that will reduce crowding into and out of the workplace, taking usually be account of the impact on those with protected needed: characteristics.
-Providing additional parking or facilities such as bikeracks to help people walk, run, or cycle to work where possible.
+Steps that will usually be needed: Staggering arrival and departure times at work to reduce crowding into and out of the workplace, taking account of the impact on those with protected characteristics.
+Providing additional parking or facilities such as bike- racks to help people walk, run, or cycle to work where possible.
 Limiting passengers in corporate vehicles, for example, work minibuses.
 This could include leaving seats empty.
 Reducing congestion, for example, by having more entry points to the workplace.
+Providing more storage for workers for clothes and bags.
 Using markings and introducing one-way flow at entry and exit points.
-Providing handwashing facilities (or hand sanitiser where not possible) at entry and exit points and not using touch-based security devices such as keypads where possible.
+Providing handwashing facilities, or hand sanitiser where not possible, at entry/exit points and not using touch-based security devices such as keypads where possible.
 Maintaining use of security access devices, such as keypads or passes, and adjusting processes at entry/exit points to reduce risk of transmission.
-For example, cleaning pass readers regularly and asking staff to hold their passes above pass readers rather than touching them.
+For example, cleaning pass readers regularly and asking staff to hold their passes next to pass readers rather than touching them.
 See government guidance on travelling to and from work.